-During the year, Maven also received the sum of £16,800 (plus VAT) per annum in respect of Bill Nixon's role as a Director of the Company.
-Maven may also receive fees from investee companies in relation to arranging transactions, monitoring business progress and for providing non-executive directors for their boards.
+Independent from the above arrangements, during the year ended 31 December 2020 the sum of £18,000 (2019: £17,500) plus VAT was paid to the Manager in respect of Bill Nixon's role as a Director of the Company.
+Maven may also receive, from investee companies, fees in relation to arranging transactions, monitoring of business progress and for providing non-executive directors for their boards.